ylkhayat/smart-socket-service/docs/README.md

 ### `POST /api/start-wait-stop`

 This endpoint allows you to start an instance, wait for a specific duration, and then stop the instance.
+It also supports callbacks to notify you when the instance has stopped.
+Simply provide a header suffixed by `-callback` with the url expecting the response and you will get the non blocking response on this url.

 | Parameter  | Type   | Optional | Default | Description                                |
 | ---------- | ------ | -------- | ------- | ------------------------------------------ |